-Low memory is often the cause of bottlenecks on a computer, and can lead to not just slow performance but also stability problems.
-If you're a power user--multitasking across several intensive programs or keeping 30 or so browser tabs open at once--more memory will likely help your system run more smoothly.
+Low memory is often the cause of bottlenecks on any given computer, and can lead to not just slow performance but also stability problems.
+If you're a power user — multitasking across several intensive programs or keeping 30 or so browser tabs open at once — more memory will likely help your system run more smoothly.

-You can check your laptop's memory usage in Windows Task Manager: With your typical applications open, hit Win+S to search for "task manager" (in Windows 7, hit the Windows key and type "task manager" in the search field).
+You can check your laptop's memory usage in Windows Task Manager.
+Simply right click the taskbar and select Task Manager.
 Then, in Task Manager's performance tab, see how much memory is being used out of the total available.
 You'll also see how many physical memory slots are in use and, thus, how many are available for adding more memory.

-You'll get an even more detailed view by clicking on the "Open Resource Monitor" option at the bottom of the Task Manager window and navigating to the Memory tab.
-Note the screens will look slightly different under Windows 7 (shots below come from Windows 8.1).
+You'll get an even more detailed view by clicking the "Open Resource Monitor" option at the bottom of the Task Manager window and navigating to the Memory tab.
+Note: the screens will look slightly different under Windows 7 (shots below come from Windows 10).

 Before you touch any component in your PC, though, touch any metal surface inside the computer (e.g., the back of the hard drive or a metal connector for another component).
 This will discharge any potentially damaging static electricity from your body.

-Next, insert the module into the bottom slot at a 45-degree angle, with the gold edge facing down (the same way it was installed in the upper slot).
-Use even pressure with your fingers at the top of the module to push it into place.
-When you hear a click and feel the memory module snap into place, firmly push the module back until it is installed flat and level, with the clips holding it securely.
+Next, insert the new modules into your open slots at a 45-degree angle, with the gold edges facing down.
+Use even pressure with your fingers at the top of the modules to push them into place.
+When you hear a click and feel a DIMM snap into place, firmly push the module back until it is installed flat and level, with the clips holding it securely.

 That's it!
 Power up your laptop and head back to the System Information window or Task Manager to verify your new memory has been added.
 Enjoy your upgraded memory.